tdtds/dcp/README.md

 # dcp

-copy files to/from dropbox line scp command
+copy files to/from dropbox like scp command

 ## Installation